rails/jbuilder/README.md

     # You can use partials as well, just remember to pass in the json instance
     render @message.comments, json: json

-Note: This is very similar to Garrett Bjerkhoel's json_builder, which I discovered after making this, bar some helpers like extract! and an intent to stay with the explicit yields over json_builder's 3.0's move to instance_eval.
+Note: This is similar to Garrett Bjerkhoel's json_builder, which I discovered after making this, but the DSL has taken a different turn and will retain the explicit yield style (vs json_builder's 3.0's move to instance_eval).